Vaccarini-Lorenzo/MagicCalendar/README.md

 </p>

 Google, on the other hand, supports OAuth2 authentication.
-At the moment, the application is being reviewed by Google Trust & Safety team, therefore a security banned will be presented.
+At the moment, the application is being reviewed by Google Trust & Safety team, therefore a security page will be presented.

 <p align="center">
   <img width="650" src="https://raw.githubusercontent.com/Vaccarini-Lorenzo/MagicCalendar/main/materials/GoogleLogin.gif">